cordiverse/cordis/packages/core/README.md

 ctx2.bar                        // undefined
 ```

-`ctx.isolate()` accepts a parameter `keys` and returns a new context.
-Services included in `keys` will be isolated in the new context, while services not included in `keys` are still shared with the parent context.
+`ctx.isolate()` accepts a parameter `key` and returns a new context.
+Service named `key` will be isolated in the new context, while other services are still shared with the parent context.

 > Note: there is an edge case when using service isolation, service dependencies and `fork` events at the same time.
 Forks from a partially reusable plugin are **not** responsive to isolated service changes, because it may cause unexpected reloading across forks.
 If you want to write reusable plugin with service dependencies, just use `reusable` property instead of listening to `fork` event.